 My work evolves through a series of sittings, each a response to what came before.
-The initial stage is when I lay down a whimsical ground which is intuitive and not planned.
-After some time reflecting, I return to the canvas to refine the palette and remove unwanted texture through a process of abstraction.
-This is done by applying thin layers of translucent acrylic paint on top of a deeper, more opaque base.
-I then move into a more considered phase where my technique often becomes more graphic.
-At this point my intention is to find a sense of order and balance.
-Similar to the puzzle-like structures which are sometimes a feature of my work, the final result is a sort of ‘fitting’ together of the hastily applied background with a more defined, detail orientated foreground.
+During the initial stage I lay down a whimsical ground which is intuitive and not planned.
+I then move into a more considered phase where my technique is at times painterly but often post-painterly in style, which draws largely from my formal training in design.
+At this point my primary intention is to find a sense of order and balance in both the colour palette and the marks I make.
+Similar to the puzzle-like structures which sometimes feature in my work, the final result is a sort of ‘fitting’ together of the hastily applied background with a more defined, detail orientated foreground.